ARCCN/runos/README.md

 What it means?
 First, all handlers arranged into pipeline, where every handler can stop processing, look at some packet fields and add actions.
 We need also insert our handler in pipeline.
-In `network-settings.json` `controller` has his setting, and pariculary `pipeline`, which contains name of handlers in pipeline.
+In `network-settings.json` `maple` has his setting, and pariculary `pipeline`, which contains name of handlers in pipeline.